 For people with serious health problems like diabetes and heart disease -- and for young children -- those travel glitches can be more than an inconvenience.
 To stay well when you're traveling, you'll need to plan well.
 Here's how.

 Eat close to your regular schedule.
 "That's especially important for diabetics," says Inyanga Mack, MD, assistant professor of family and community medicine at Temple University School of Medicine in Philadelphia.

 Since meal service has been discontinued on most flights, getting to the airport early leaves you time to eat before the flight.
-Also, bring along healthy snacks to offset the risk of hypoglycemia, whether on the road or in the air, she tells WebMD.
+Also, bring along healthy snacks to offset the risk of hypoglycemia, whether on the road or in the air, she says.

 Wear an appropriate medical alert bracelet.
 Carry the name of an emergency contact person and your primary care physician, Mack suggests.
 Keep a list of your medications and doses, so someone can get access to your medication in an emergency.

 Take medications with you, not packed in luggage.
 Carry a few days' supply of your medications.
 Then if luggage gets lost, or if you're trapped in the airport or on the plane for extended periods, your health won't be in jeopardy.
 Always eat and take medications according to your regular schedule, even if everything else is in turmoil.

 Make sure medications are properly labeled.
 All prescriptions must have the pharmaceutical label or professionally printed label identifying the drug.
 If you are not permitted to board with your medications and supplies, ask to speak with the airport's FAA representative or the security director.
 You may even want to call ahead of time to be sure you can get on board with what you need.